rockdaboot/wget2/docs/wget2.md

   This is for experts only.
 Normally you would use `--secure-protocol` to set predefined priority strings.

-## <a name="WARC Options"/>WARC Options

-### `--warc-file=file`

-  Use file as the destination WARC file.

-### `--warc-header=string`

-  Use string into as the warcinfo record.

-### `--warc-max-size=size`

-  Set the maximum size of the WARC files to size.

-### `--warc-cdx`

-  Write CDX index files.

-### `--warc-dedup=file`

-  Do not store records listed in this CDX file.

-### `--no-warc-compression`

- Do not compress WARC files with GZIP.

-### `--no-warc-digests`

-  Do not calculate SHA1 digests.

-### `--no-warc-keep-log`

-  Do not store the log file in a WARC record.

-### `--warc-tempdir=dir`

-  Specify the location for temporary files created by the WARC writer.

-## <a name="FTP Options"/>FTP Options

-### `--ftp-user=user`, `--ftp-password=password`

-  Specify the username user and password password on an FTP server.
-Without this, or the corresponding startup option, the password defaults to -wget@, normally used for anonymous FTP.

-  Another way to specify username and password is in the URL itself.
-Either method reveals your password to anyone who bothers to run "ps".
-To prevent the passwords from being seen, store them in .wgetrc or .netrc, and make sure to protect those files from other users with "chmod".
-If the passwords are really important, do not leave them lying in those files either---edit the files and delete them after Wget2 has started the download.

-### `--no-remove-listing`

-  Don't remove the temporary .listing files generated by FTP retrievals.
-Normally, these files contain the raw directory listings received from FTP servers.
-Not removing them can be useful for debugging purposes, or when you want to be able to easily check on the contents of remote server directories (e.g. to verify that a mirror you're running is complete).

-  Note that even though Wget2 writes to a known filename for this file, this is not a security hole in the scenario of a user making .listing a symbolic link to /etc/passwd or something and asking "root" to run Wget2 in his or her directory.
-Depending on the options used, either Wget2 will refuse to write to .listing, making the globbing/recursion/time-stamping operation fail, or the symbolic link will be deleted and replaced with the actual .listing file, or the listing will be written to a .listing.number file.

-  Even though this situation isn't a problem, though, "root" should never run Wget2 in a non-trusted user's directory.
-A user could do something as simple as linking index.html to /etc/passwd and asking "root" to run Wget2 with -N or -r so the file will be overwritten.

-### `--no-glob`

-  Turn off FTP globbing.
-Globbing refers to the use of shell-like special characters (wildcards), like *, ?, [ and ] to retrieve more than one file from the same directory at once, like:

-      wget2 ftp://example.com/*.msg

-  By default, globbing will be turned on if the URL contains a globbing character.
-This option may be used to turn globbing on or off permanently.

-  You may have to quote the URL to protect it from being expanded by your shell.
-Globbing makes Wget2 look for a directory listing, which is system-specific.
-This is why it currently works only with Unix FTP servers (and the ones emulating Unix "ls" output).

-### `--no-passive-ftp`
-  Disable the use of the passive FTP transfer mode.
-Passive FTP mandates that the client connect to the server to establish the data connection rather than the other way around.

-  If the machine is connected to the Internet directly, both passive and active FTP should work equally well.
-  Behind most firewall and NAT configurations passive FTP has a better chance of working.
-However, in some rare firewall configurations, active FTP actually works when passive FTP doesn't.
-If you suspect this to be the case, use this option, or set "passive_ftp=off" in your init file.

-### `--preserve-permissions`

-  Preserve remote file permissions instead of permissions set by umask.

-### `--retr-symlinks`

-  By default, when retrieving FTP directories recursively and a symbolic link is encountered, the symbolic link is traversed and the pointed-to files are retrieved.
-Currently, Wget2 does not traverse symbolic links to directories to download them recursively, though this feature may be added in the future.

-  When --retr-symlinks=no is specified, the linked-to file is not downloaded.
-Instead, a matching symbolic link is created on the local file system.
-The pointed-to file will not be retrieved unless this recursive retrieval would have encountered it separately and downloaded it anyway.
-This option poses a security risk where a malicious FTP Server may cause Wget2 to write to files outside of the intended directories through a specially crafted .LISTING file.

-  Note that when retrieving a file (not a directory) because it was specified on the command-line, rather than because it was recursed to, this option has no effect.
-Symbolic links are always traversed in this case.

-## <a name="FTPS Options"/>FTPS Options

-### `--ftps-implicit`

-  This option tells Wget2 to use FTPS implicitly.
-Implicit FTPS consists of initializing SSL/TLS from the very beginning of the control connection.
-This option does not send an "AUTH TLS" command: it assumes the server speaks FTPS and directly starts an SSL/TLS connection.
-If the attempt is successful, the session continues just like regular FTPS ("PBSZ" and "PROT" are sent, etc.).
-Implicit FTPS is no longer a requirement for FTPS implementations, and thus many servers may not support it.
-If --ftps-implicit is passed and no explicit port number specified, the default port for implicit FTPS, 990, will be used, instead of the default port for the "normal" (explicit) FTPS which is the same as that of FTP, 21.

-### `--no-ftps-resume-ssl`

-  Do not resume the SSL/TLS session in the data channel.
-When starting a data connection, Wget2 tries to resume the SSL/TLS session previously started in the control connection.
-SSL/TLS session resumption avoids performing an entirely new handshake by reusing the SSL/TLS parameters of a previous session.
-Typically, the FTPS servers want it that way, so Wget2 does this by default.
-Under rare circumstances however, one might want to start an entirely new SSL/TLS session in every data connection.
-This is what --no-ftps-resume-ssl is for.

-  --ftps-clear-data-connection
-  All the data connections will be in plain text.
-Only the control connection will be under SSL/TLS.
-Wget2 will send a "PROT C" command to achieve this, which must be approved by the server.

-  --ftps-fallback-to-ftp
-  Fall back to FTP if FTPS is not supported by the target server.
-For security reasons, this option is not asserted by default.
-The default behaviour is to exit with an error.
-If a server does not successfully reply to the initial "AUTH TLS" command, or in the case of implicit FTPS, if the initial SSL/TLS connection attempt is rejected, it is considered that such server does not support FTPS.

 ## <a name="Recursive Retrieval Options"/>Recursive Retrieval Options

 ### `-r`, `--recursive`